We are a Music Mark school again for another year!

 Our music curriculum is progressive and the children’s learning follows a logical sequence.
 As music is a skills based curriculum, progress is not always linear.
 Therefore, the children will revisit key skills and vocabulary regularly but in increasingly different and more complex contexts, showing progress over time, including in their use of musical language.
 We feel that it is important for all children to have access to the full music curriculum and extra-curricular experiences and that this access should not be restricted by any social disadvantage.

 During the Early Years Foundation Stage, children follow the Early Years Framework where musical skills are developed through the Creative Development strand.
 In Key Stage 1, music is delivered as a discrete subject, either on a weekly basis or in short bursts throughout the week.
 By Key Stage 2, children are taught music on a weekly basis, allowing children to revisit skills regularly and build up their competences.
-In Year 6, music is taught in blocks.
 Staff ensure that children know that they are developing their musical skills and will use and build on specific musical vocabulary including specific vocabulary relating to the interrelated dimensions of music.

 In Key Stage 2, all children will have the opportunity to learn to play an instrument and to read music.
 Year 3 and 4 children learn to play the recorder, children in Year 5, the ukulele, whilst children in Year 6 develop their musical skills as part of a samba band.
 All children are encouraged to take their instrumental playing further through extra-curricular activities.